OanaGaskey/Route-Planner/README.md

  Finding the shortest path between two locations is a key task in path planning expecially for self driving cars to navigate from point A to point B.

  Given that the map is known, this can be represented under the form of a graph.
-Cities are seen as nodes and roads are it's edges.
-For each city the global position is considered known, in terms of latitude and longitude, together with a list of it's neighboring cities.
+Cities are seen as nodes and roads are its edges.
+For each city the global position is considered known, in terms of latitude and longitude, together with a list of its neighboring cities.

- The car's current location is node A and it's destination city is node B. Now that the problem has been reduced to a graph representation, the task is limited to a graph search that is best suited for this case.
+ The car's current location is node A and the destination city is node B. Now that the problem has been reduced to a graph representation, the task is limited to a graph search that is best suited for this case.

  # Graph Search